Harrtron/blog.gas-cast.co.uk/content/post/match-previews/201920/bristol-rovers-wycombe.md

 Rovers have let Gavin Reilly go out on loan and with Deon Moore only on a short term deal, Coughlan has four strikers at his disposal, two of which are loanees in the form of Tyler Smith and Victor Adeboyejo.

-> “I am certainly looking [to add a striker] as well,” [Coughlan told the Bristol Post] (https://www.bristolpost.co.uk/sport/football/transfer-news/state-play-bristol-rovers-transfer-3188200).
+> “I am certainly looking [to add a striker] as well,” [Coughlan told the Bristol Post](https://www.bristolpost.co.uk/sport/football/transfer-news/state-play-bristol-rovers-transfer-3188200).

  > “If the right one came up, we lost one yesterday who went away to Fleetwood, Ched Evans was somebody that we liked, but again out of our remit.